Minneapolis and Woodbury, MN Estate Planning Lawyers

 car go through probate

-All assets of the deceased need to go through probate in order to be properly divided among the rightful beneficiaries.
-This includes their house, money, insurance, and even cars that they own.
-Even if the deceased names a beneficiary for the car in the will, the document still has to go through probate for the division to be overseen by the court.
+All assets of the deceased typically need to go through probate to be properly divided among the rightful beneficiaries.
+This includes their home, bank accounts, insurance policies, and even vehicles.
+If you’re wondering, does a car have to go through probate, the answer is generally yes—unless specific measures are taken to avoid it.
+Even if the deceased names a beneficiary for the car in their will, the document must still go through probate for the court to oversee the division.

-However, there is a way to avoid putting a car or other assets through probate.
-That is by adopting an estate plan that transfers assets upon death without the need for court processes and orders.
-One such manner is via a revocable trust estate plan.
+However, it is possible to avoid putting a car or other assets through probate by implementing an estate plan designed to transfer assets directly upon death without court involvement.
+For instance, a revocable trust can ensure that assets, including vehicles, bypass probate entirely.

 What Happens in a Revocable Trust?